What is the Payback Period?

 Another issue with the payback period is that it does not explicitly discount for the risk and opportunity costs associated with the project.
 In some ways, a shorter payback period suggests lower risk exposure, since the investment is returned at an earlier date.
 However, different projects may have exposure to different levels of risk even during the same period.
 Project risk is often determined by estimating WACC.

 Internal Rate of Return (IRR)

 As an alternative to looking at how quickly an investment is paid back, and given the drawback outline above, it may be better for firms to look at the internal rate of return (IRR) when comparing projects.

-Since IRR does not take into account risk, it should be looked at in conjunction with payback period to determine which project is most attractive.
+Since IRR does not take risk into account, it should be looked at in conjunction with the payback period to determine which project is most attractive.